Prof. Matthew Blake

 Announcement: Exam one is next week.
 Format is multiple choice, true/false and matching.
-There will be a review sheet posted on this site early next week.
+There will be a review sheet posted on this site by Thursday.
 Blake will provide scantrons.
-(MONDAY SECTION'S TEST IS DELAYED DUE TO BLAKE'S JURY DUTY.)

-These two attempted to accomplish the same goal as the IAT: Elicit the subconcious perspective.
+During the late 19th and early 20th century, these two psychiatrists attempted to accomplish the same goal as the IAT: elicit the subconcious perspective.
 Both were Swiss psychiatrists, founders of analytical psychology & many theories of the unconscious.

 Both Freud and Jung studied the subconscious for clues about human behavior.
 Most often accessed through dream analysis, the subconscious reflects a psychological component as important as the conscious mind, they reckoned.

-Jung idealized the spiritual as primary motivation in behavior and interaction.
+Jung idealized the spiritual as primary motivation in behavior and examined established and nascent religious forms as spiritual .
 Similar considerations lead to his influencing the formation of AA during the 1930s.
 Later, Jung introduced the concept of the collective unconscious.

 Jungian archetypes are "preconscious psychic dispositions that enable a (man) to react in a human manner."

 Archetypes are present in different types of culture and methods of communication.
 In historical folk culture, archetypes are often mythical figures, transferred orally.
-Examples that are still accessible and relevant in popular culture include:
+Examples for folk archetypes that are still accessible and relevant in popular culture include:

 The most common and well-known archetype within folk cultures or myths is the hero.
-It existed in classical Greece and Rome, through the Middle Ages and existed in the Far East, Africa, Native South and North American cultures.
+It existed in classical Greece and Rome, survived throughout the Middle Ages, and has been found to exist in the Far East, Africa, Native South and North American cultures.
 Many of these cultures have never been in contact, meaning they conceived of the hero figure independently.
 Examples include:

 In modern popular culture, archetypes are presented as standard characters, transferred through electronic media.
 In both folk and popular culture, archetypes help inform and organize human thought.
 As culture evolves, new archetypes are formed and sometimes articulated through mass media.